Qtrax: History

 The New York-based company which held license agreements with a number of major and independent labels was expected to close following a Tel-Aviv District Court order in 2015.
 It actually continued in business until at least September 2019, however, finally shutting down by November of that year.

 Services

 QTRAX allowed music fans to download free and legal music (Download, Stream, Radio) with a selection of millions of tracks from major labels.
 The Qtrax Player client has been created on the Microsoft Silverlight Platform.
 The service was totally free to use with registration and generates revenue by a combination of advertising and strategic partnerships.
 Qtrax value-added service included band pages complete with links to YouTube videos, Ticketmaster ticket searches, Amazon purchase links, and a Wikipedia link.
 Users could interact socially by creating playlists and sending music recommendations to friends.

-The files utilize Microsoft's Windows Media Digital Rights Management.
+The files utilize Microsoft's Windows Media DRM.
 This platform ensures the ad-supported application continues to offer free access to music files.